AhmedAlRawi0/AhmedAlRawi0/README.md

 # 👋 Hi there!
 I’m Ahmed Mossa

 I’m a **Software Engineering student** at **McGill University** with a passion for building impactful and efficient solutions.
 I thrive in collaborative environments and enjoy exploring the limitless possibilities of technology.
-I have a strong background in full-stack development, cloud-based tools as well as automation, and I’m always eager to learn and grow.
-When I’m not coding, I love exploring ways to leverage technology for real-world impact 🚀
+I have a strong background in full-stack development, cloud-based tools as well as automation, and I’m always eager to learn and grow 🚀

 ---